alanmanning/ubc-thesis-lyx/README.md

 ### Step 4: Change the document titles
 Open thesis.lyx.
 On the *Document* menu go to *Settings* then click *PDF Properties*.
 Fill out the Header information.

+### Step 5: Try to render it
+Go *Document* -> *view (pdflatex)*.
+If all goes well, you'll see a pdf of the template come up.
+If not, you'll have to debug some latex errors...
+That will 95% be because of some missing packages.
+Make sure they're installed then try again.

+### Step 6: Read through the document in LyX
+I've included a lot of LyX notes.
+They are in yellow boxes that say Note - click to open them up. thesis.lyx collects all the separate files together, click on the inputs or includes to open up the other files.
+If that makes no sense to you, read the multidoc tutorial (see Step 2).